 Rs 75, 00,000 @ 18.5 % plus 3% = Rs 14,29,125

 Hence Tax payable by the company will be Rs 14, 29,125.

-Such tax credit shall be carry forward for 10 assessment year immediately succeeding the assessment year in which such credit is become allowable.
-For instance If the excess tax is paid in FY 2016-17, then the credit of such tax can be carried forward in FY 2017-18.
+Such tax credit shall be carried forward for 15 Assessment Years immediately succeeding the assessment year in which such credit has become allowable.
+This is with effect from AY 2018-19 prior to which MAT could be carried forward only for a period of 10 AYs.
+For instance, if the excess tax is paid is in FY 2016-17, then the credit of such tax can be carried forward from in FY 2017-18.

-Tax credit shall be allowed set off in a year when tax becomes payable on the total income in accordance with the normal provisions of the Act.
-Set off shall be allowed to the extent of difference between tax on the total income under normal provision and tax which would have been payable as pr MAT u/s 115JB.
+MAT credit shall be allowed to be set off in a year when the tax becomes payable on the total income in accordance with the normal provisions of the Act.
+Set off shall be allowed to the extent of difference between the tax on the total income under normal provision and tax which would have been payable as per MAT under section 115JB.